 - How long will I be storing the items for?

-When looking for a storage unit with climate control, never assume that an space is temperate or humidity controlled.
-Many traditional self storage units don’t have climate control.
+When looking for a storage unit with climate control, never assume that a space is temperate or humidity controlled, or both.
+Many traditional self storage units don’t have climate control and if they do, they’re significantly more expensive than standard unites.
+This is why Neighbor is the better, more modern solution to find climate controlled storage nearby.
+Not only is it easy, reliable, and convenient, but the cost of renting storage space through Neighbor is 50% cheaper than what you’ll find with storage facilities.
 Many Neighbor storage listings are inside residential or commercial buildings.
 These naturally enjoy room temperatures and humidity between 35 and 40 percent that are great for items that need climate control.

 Make $50-$500 each month renting your garage, driveway, shed or other storage spaceList Your Space